Bonine For Kids

 What other drugs will affect Bonine For Kids?

-Taking this medicine with other drugs that make you sleepy or slow your breathing can worsen these effects.
+Taking Bonine For Kids with other drugs that make you sleepy or slow your breathing can worsen these effects.
 Ask your doctor before taking Bonine For Kids with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.

 Other drugs may interact with cyclizine, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.